 We take a proactive approach in gathering the views of consumers using the electricity distribution network.
-Every 12 months an independent survey is carried out specifically to address pricing and consumer expectations regarding outages and quality of supply (and how these relate to price).
+Every 24 months an independent survey is carried out specifically to address pricing and consumer expectations regarding outages and quality of supply (and how these relate to price).
 The survey samples residential (urban and rural) and small business customers.
 The output of any survey or relevant public information is used when determining prices and other business matters such as capital investment.

-Feedback from these surveys continue to indicate that customers are happy with the current prices and quality of service offered by EA Networks.
+Feedback from these surveys continues to indicate that customers are happy with the current prices and quality of service offered by EA Networks.

-In addition to our annual surveys that directly target consumers, the company structure lends itself to direct feedback from customers.
+In addition to our bi-annual survey that directly targets consumers, the company structure lends itself to direct feedback from customers.
 EA Networks is a co-operative company, our end user customers are also (generally) our shareholders.
-A Shareholders Committee has been established and has operated since the co-operative was set-up that represents all consumer shareholders.
-This committee is focussed on ensuring that consumer views are prioritised.
-The committee takes an active role in providing feedback to management regarding customer expectations regarding price changes and related matters.
+A Shareholders Committee has been established and has operated since the co-operative was set-up.
+This committee represents all consumer shareholders and is focussed on ensuring that consumer views are prioritised.
+The committee takes an active role in providing feedback to our board and management regarding customer expectations on price changes and related matters.